Midland Football Combination

 The Midland Football Combination was an English football league covering parts of the West Midlands.
 It comprised five divisions, a Premier Division, Divisions One and Two and two Reserves Divisions.
 The league was one of three official feeder leagues to the Midland Football Alliance.

 Prior to 2006, the Premier Division was defined as step 7 in the National League System, even though it fed into the step 5 Midland Alliance.
 In 2006, it was re-graded as step 6, making teams in the top two divisions eligible to take part in the FA Vase and teams in the top division eligible to enter the FA Cup.
 The league merged with the Midland Football Alliance in 2014 to form the new Midland Football League.

 History

 The league was founded in 1927 as the Worcestershire Combination.
 The ten founder members were Oldbury Town, Stourbridge Reserves, Kidderminster Harriers Reserves, Bewdley, Blackheath Town, Halesowen Labour, Highley Colliers, Old Carolians, Stewart & Lloyds (Bilston) and Cookley St Peters.
-By the 1929–30 season four of the founding clubs had dropped out and the league had been reduced to just six teams, with the result that it held two separate competitions within the one season to bulk out the fixture list, but it then gained eight new teams and has continued to expand.
+By the 1929–30 season four of the founding clubs had dropped out and the league had been reduced to just six teams, with the result that it held two separate competitions within the one season to bulk out the fixture list, but it then gained eight new teams and continued to expand.

 The league changed its name to the Midland Combination in 1968 to reflect the drawing of clubs from a wider area.

 In the 2007–08 season, the league's representative team, drawn from clubs in Division One, reached the final of the FA National League System Cup.